pgb314/Proyecto-ETL/README.md

 ## Theme of the Project:
 #### Exploration of the relationship and correlations between different diseases and both the countries gdp as well as its gdp per capita.
 ## Needs of the Project:
-#### Database with total frequency of each illness per country per year as well as population numbers per country per year and economic indicators.
+#### Database with total/relative frequency of each illness in all countries as well as population numbers per country per year and economic indicators if available.

 ## Steps:
 ### Extract (3 sources and 2 methods)